open-runtimes/examples/php/send_message/README.md

 }
 ```

-## 📝 Environment Variables
+## 📝 Variables

-List of environment variables used by this cloud function:
+List of variables used by this cloud function:

 #### Mailgun